 Dental implants can restore your smile and boost your self-confidence.
-With a dental implant, you have a cost effective, permanent solution to repair missing teeth or gaps in your smile all while preserving your existing natural teeth.
-At Midtown Dental, we use the latest technology to offer you minimally invasive dental implant dentistry in our state of the art office in Sacramento, CA.
+So, you want the best Dental Implant Dentist in Sacramento to do the procedure.
+Dental Implants are a cost effective, permanent solution to repair missing teeth or gaps in your smile while preserving your existing natural teeth.
+Using the latest technology in unison with the skills and experience of Dr. Jenny Apekian D.D.S., you will receive a minimally invasive dental implant experience and enjoy a permanent smile that will last for years to come.

 What is A Dental Implant?

 Thanks to advancements is dental care, dental implants have become an effective way to replace missing teeth.
 There are many reasons that have resulted in a missing tooth or teeth including disease and accidents.